Approximating Continuous Functions on Persistence Diagrams Using Template Functions: Example template functions

 \section{Example template functions}

-The mathematical framework built to this point leaves open the choice of template system.
+At this point in the story, we shift our view from theory to practice, as the mathematical framework built to this point leaves open the choice of template system.
 In our experiments, we use two collections of functions, but we have no reason to suspect that these are the only or even the best available options.
-The first, which we call tent functions, are described in \cref{ssec:Tents}.
-The second are interpolating polynomials, traditionally used for approximating functions, which are described in \cref{ssec:InterpPoly2}.
+The first, which we call tent functions, are described in Sec.~\ref{ssec:Tents}.
+The second are interpolating polynomials, traditionally used for approximating functions, which are described in Sec.~\ref{ssec:InterpPoly2}.